Gitty-McHubface/sdc-project5/README.md

 ### Training

-Prior to training, the HOG, spatial binning and color histograms for all color channels were transformed into a single feature vector.
+Prior to training, the HOG, spatial binning and color histogram for all color channels of each image were transformed into a single feature vector.
 This data was normalized using the sklearn.preprocessing.StandardScaler and then randomly shuffled using the sklear.utils.shuffle function.
 The dataset was then split into a training (80%) and test (20%) set.

 A linear SVM was trained using sklearn.svm.LinearSVC.
 The prediction accuracy on the test set was 98%.

 ## Detecting Cars

+To detect cars in an image, a sliding window search was performed using various window sizes and strides.

 <img src="./examples/orig.png" width="450"/>